lirantal/essential-nodejs-security-book/manuscript/csrf.md

 #### csurf With Session

-At first, all the libraries are required in the code:
+The following libraries are first required in the code:

 ```js
 var bodyParser = require('body-parser');